Christian Bethancourt Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks third in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fourth-best in the league.

-- The Yankees have the seventh-ranked team ERA across all league pitching staffs (3.53).
+- The Yankees have a 3.59 team ERA that ranks seventh across all MLB pitching staffs.

-- The Yankees allow the eighth-fewest home runs in baseball (31 total, one per game).
+- Yankees pitchers combine to rank 11th in baseball in home runs allowed (33 total, one per game).

-- The righty's most recent appearance came on Saturday against the Texas Rangers, when he threw five innings, surrendering two earned runs while allowing four hits.
+- The righty last appeared on Monday against the Cleveland Guardians, when he threw 8 1/3 innings, allowing one earned run while giving up two hits.

-- The 25-year-old has amassed a 5.56 ERA and 6.7 strikeouts per nine innings across six games this season, while giving up a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.